maddisondesigns/ephemeris/readme.txt

 Developers

-If you're a developer and you'd like to see a handy map of all the custom theme hooks, simply define WP_EPHEMERIS_HOOKS as true in your wp-config.php file.
+If you're a developer, you'll love the extensive use of hooks, making Ephemeris a breeze to customise and extend.
+To make this even easier, you can even view a handy visual map of all the hooks simply by defining WP_EPHEMERIS_HOOKS as true in your wp-config.php file.
 Doing this will cause Ephemeris to display all the theme hooks so that it's easier to work out where they are all located.

 == Installation ==

 There are three ways to install your theme.
 It can be installed by manually uploading the files to the themes folder using an FTP application, it can be installed by downloading from the WordPress Theme Directory within the Dashboard or it can be installed by uploading the theme zip file that you downloaded.

 Use the following instructions to install & activate Ephemeris using your preferred method.